Xunius/Menotexport/README.md

 output can be properly recognized by Zotero, and a migration to Zotero via the .ris approach can be achieved by a process with `-pnmrz` options.

+### **NEW** 6.
+Custom template formatting for exported annotations (not quite mature yet).

+Annotations (notes+highlights) can be formatted in the way you like.

+In the base folder there is a file `annotation_template.py` which contains a working example of template to format the output of the exported annotations.

+Currently, these variables are available in building a template:

+* text : note content for a note, or highlighted texts for a highlight.
+* page : page number of the note/highlight in the PDF file, not necessarily the same as printed out at the page margin.
+* title: title of the document.
+* tags : tag list.
+* ctime: creation time.
+* author : author(s) of the document.
+* note_author: your name.
+* citationkey: citation key.
+* num : an integer id of the note/highlight, counting restarts in each document.

+Put any of them in curly brackets to use them, e.g. `{title}`.
+NOTE not spaces in brackets.
+More instructions can be found in the template file.

+For deeper modification of the output formatting, you can hack into this file: `/lib/exportannotation.py`.

 ## Installation